For all survey's completed in accordance with the Surveying and Spatial Information Regulation 2017, please refer to this page.

-Permanent survey marks must be connected to or placed and connected to in every survey plan in accordance with clauses 41, 42 and 43 of the Surveying and Spatial Information Regulation 2017.
+Permanent survey marks must be connected to or placed and connected to in every survey plan in accordance with sections 42, 44 and 55 of the Surveying and Spatial Information Regulation 2024.

 All permanent survey marks relevant to the survey must be shown on the face of the plan and included in a schedule of co-ordinates.